vanjang/Dogtionary/README.md

 **Key Features**

-- This app consists of a Breed list page and a Breed detail page.
+- This app consists of a Breed list page and a Breed detail page.
 - The breed list page lists breeds alphabetically.
 The breed detail page displays up to 10 random photos of the selected breed.
 - You can see the detailed photos by clicking on the photo on the detail page.
 - You can search breeds as you type.